Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 When we multiply the square against itself, then it is the same as adding a whole new square per square.
-At 5x5, we then have 5 squares stacked on top of each other when we multiply by 5.
-This means we have to add another one-dimensional loop outside the two loops that will add each square layer, which creates a 3D cube.
+At 2x2, we have two squares stacked on top of each other when we multiply by 2, and at 5x5, we have 5 squares stacked on top of each other when we multiply by 5.
+This means we have to add another one-dimensional loop outside the two loops to add each square layer, creating a 3D cube.

 <br /><br />